madara-tribe/px-gym-simulator/README.md

 ## About Pygame Test

-You can test the trained model in a visual simulator built with Pygame.
+You can test the trained model in a visual simulator built with **Pygame**.

-you can Visualize its process of the performance in real time.
+The simulation allows you to visualize the model’s behavior and performance in real time.

 ```bash
 # when to test on pygame